farchettiensis/farchettiensis/README.md

 Hello!
 I'm Fernando, I'm a software developer from Brazil who loves coding and learning stuff deeply!
 My LinkedIn has more info if you're interested in learning more about me.

-Outside of work, I truly love games, movies, Star Trek (!) and reading.
+Outside of work, I truly love games, movies, Star Trek, and reading.

 I'm open to collabs, opportunities, or really just chatting!
 Feel free to reach out on Discord or LinkedIn - that's where you'll find me most often.
 You're most welcome to do so!